-- Check if the openings in the driver are clogged. - Check if the mounting place of the driver is loose. - Check if any of the connection parts of the driver is loose. - Check if dust is deposited on the driver. - Check if the driver has unusual smells or appearance defects.
+- Check if the openings in the driver are clogged. - Check if any of the connection parts of the driver is loose. - Check if dust is deposited on the driver. - Check if the driver has unusual smells or appearance defects.

 The driver uses semiconductor components.
 Static electricity may damage the semiconductor components of the driver, so be extremely careful when handling them.